sassoftware/pyviyatools/README.md

 * **listcaslibsandeffectiveaccess.py** list all effective access on all CAS libraries on all servers
 * **listcastablesandeffectiveaccess.py** list all effective access on all CAS tables in all CAS libraries on all servers
 * **listgroupsandmembers.py** list all groups and all their members
+* **getauditrecords.py** lists audit records from SAS Infrastructure Data Server in CSV or JSON format using REST calls.

 Check back for additional tools and if you build a tool feel free to contribute it to the collection.